Trails for Non-Hikers

 Looking for a “no-hiking-required” trail on a closer wildlife refuge?

-Find nearby refuges by using our Zip Code locator or by using our state-by-state search.
+Find nearby refuges by using our Find a Refuge search.

 Check the “visit” tab and the “visitor activities” pull-down menu of any refuge website for a look at its offerings.